Rick's Daily Tips

 • Get My Tech Tips Newsletter

-You are here: Home / Computer Tips / How to force a Windows Desktop Shortcut to always ‘Run as Administrator’
+You are here: Home / Computer Tips / How to force a Windows shortcut to always ‘Run as Administrator’ by default

-How to force a Windows Desktop Shortcut to always ‘Run as Administrator’
+How to force a Windows shortcut to always ‘Run as Administrator’ by default

 One of the things I like most about Microsoft Windows is the ability to create shortcuts on the Windows Desktop that simplify the execution of common tasks.